moonflowerSilver/moonflowerSilver/README.md

 ———————————————————————————————————————————————

 <p align="center">
 I kin Loki but you're allowed to tell me that you think I act as other certain characters, however.
 Due to this, I view comments and such made about Loki as comments made about me and sometimes refer to Loki as me and call myself the God of Mischief.
-I do not have anything against doubles, but please do not interact unless we are already friends.
+I do not have anything against doubles, but please do not interact if you're a double unless we are already friends.

 $\small{\textsf{ }}$